The windscreen of the car is an important safety feature and should be kept essentially clean to ensure good visibility while driving.

-Once you have gathered all the right equipment, start by cleaning the outside of the windshield first.
-Using clean water, spray on the windshield and wipe using the microfiber towel.
-After it’s dry, use the glass cleaner to clean again and this time use a clean towel.
+Once you have gathered the right equipment, start by cleaning the outside of the windscreen first.
+Spray clean water on the windscreen and wipe it with the microfibre cloth.
+When the windscreen is dry, clean it again with the glass cleaner, this time with a clean towel.

-Do not use a circular motion, in fact, clean it up and down and left to right motion.
-Once that is done, it is time to clean the inside of the windshield.
+Do not use circular movements, but clean the windscreen from top to bottom and from left to right.
+When this is done, it is time to clean the inside of the windscreen.

 Step 1: Wipe away any dirt

-Using a clean microfiber towel, first, wipe off any dirt from the inside of the windshield.
-Make sure to clean the whole glass from the driver side to the passenger side.
-To clean the area near the dashboard, sit on the seat with your back facing the dashboard and with your hand in the backward direction, clean the tight spots.
+First, wipe any dirt from the inside of the windscreen with a clean microfibre cloth.
+Be sure to clean all glass from the driver’s side to the passenger side.
+To clean the area near the dashboard, sit on the seat with your back to the dashboard and clean the tight areas with your hand pointing backward.

 Step 2: Removing the Grease

-Once the windshield is clean, it is time to decrease it using Mr. Clean Magic Eraser.
-This kitchen scrubber works perfectly to remove any stubborn stain as well as oily residue which may not get easily removed with a cloth.
-Dip the Magic Eraser in clean water and clean the glass using a circular motion.
-After cleaning, wipe off any liquid using a towel.
+Once the windshield is clean, it’s time to de-grease it with Mr. Clean Magic Eraser.
+This kitchen scrubber works perfectly to remove stubborn stains as well as oily residue that is not easily removed with a cloth.
+Dip the magic eraser into clean water and clean the glass with a circular motion.
+After cleaning, wipe off the liquid with a towel.

 Step 3: Applying Glass Cleaner

-Once the windshield is completely dry after cleaning with the Mr. Clean Magic Eraser, it’s time to clean again using a glass cleaner this time.
+Once the windscreen is completely dry after cleaning with the Mr. Clean Magic Eraser, it is time to clean it again, this time with a glass cleaner.
 Take a clean towel and spray the glass cleaner on it.
-First, use a circular motion to apply the glass cleaner thoroughly and then wipe it using another towel in up and down direction.
+First, apply the glass cleaner thoroughly with a circular motion and then wipe it off with another towel in an up and down direction.

-If you do not have a glass cleaner at home, you can create a cleaning solution yourself using the following:
+If you do not have a glass cleaner at home, you can make your own cleaning solution using the following agents:

 - Rubbing alcohol